Tips: what clothes to take when traveling a lot?

 In his excellent file on the subject, Milone wrote:

-Techwear refers to a category of clothing that includes special fabrics with advanced technologies, construction techniques that go beyond the traditional, as well as cuts allowing maximum mobility.
+Techwear refers to a category of clothing that includes specialty fabrics with advanced technologies, construction techniques that go beyond the traditional, and cuts that allow for maximum mobility.

-Rich style, it expresses a multitude of different influences.
+A very rich style, it expresses a multitude of different influences.
 We talk about urban techwear for pieces with an urban design: despite their technical properties, you would mistake them for their classic counterparts.
-A bit of the best of both worlds, if you like.
+A bit of the best of both worlds, if you will.

 What properties to look for when traveling?

-The technical features that can be found are numerous, ranging from super-stretch fabrics to anti-frost fabrics.
-We can no longer count the innovations and progress in R&D.
+The technical features that can be found are numerous, ranging from super-stretchy fabrics to anti-frost fabrics.
+There are countless innovations and advances in R&D.

 Obviously, needs vary from person to person.
 That being said, some are found in almost everyone: